-The December 2019 Exchange Agreement also amended the Deerfield Warrant to conform the definitions of "Eligible Market" and "Major Transaction" in the December 2019 Notes.
+The December 2019 Exchange Agreement also amended the Deerfield Warrant to conform the definitions of "Eligible Market" and "Major Transaction" in the Deerfield Warrant with the definitions of such terms in the December 2019 Notes.

 The December 2019 Exchange Agreement contained customary representations, warranties and covenants made by the Company and the December 2019 Holders, including a covenant of the Company to, upon request, use commercially reasonable efforts to use its technology to discover a product based upon a compound that may be identified by the Deerfield Lenders in a manner that is reasonably acceptable to the Deerfield Lenders, or one of their affiliates, with the terms of such discovery plan, including the Company's compensation thereunder, to be mutually agreed to by the parties.